 Best Pre- and Post-Workout Snacks for Every Workout

-Pair up your specific exercise—running, HIIT, barre, etc.—with the perfect foods for better performance, recovery, and results
+Pair up your specific exercise—running, HIIT, barre, etc.—with the best pre-workout snack or refueling option.

 You know carbs are essential for energy and protein is vital for muscle growth, but certain foods are better than others for fueling up before and recharging your body after certain workouts.
 After all, you use different muscles and burn varying levels of calories depending on if you're lifting iron, pounding pavement, or doing plies.
-Find your planned exercise for the day and nosh on the recommended snacks to keep your body at its best during class and long after.
+Find your planned exercise for the day and nosh on the recommended post- or pre-workout snack to keep your body at its best during class and long after.

 High-Intensity Interval Training (HIIT)